 An ultrasound will be recommended by your FloridaWild doctor based on your pet’s specific symptoms, exam findings, and potentially bloodwork or X-ray results.
 Getting a better picture of the exact area of inflammation or dysfunction allows your FloridaWild doctor to prescribe a more specific, effective and integrative treatment plan.

-What happens during the ultrasound?Ultrasound is entirely comfortable.
+Ultrasound is entirely comfortable.
 Pets lay on their backs in a foam padded cradle, with a nurse holding them and comforting them.
 The lights are dimmed, the room is quiet, and many patients relax and even fall asleep.

 For patients with thicker haircoats, we may have to shave the hair on their underside to better access direct skin contact with the ultrasound probe.

 If possible, we prefer your pet not be fed the day of their scheduled ultrasound.
 This allows for the best possible imaging.

 Your pet’s ultrasound will be scheduled with either Dr. Schrager or Dr. Hathaway.
 This appointment will either be scheduled as a 1-hour appointment or your pet will be dropped off with us for the day.
 If your pet will need sedation, then we encourage a drop off appointment – this will allow us to watch your loved one while they safely recover for a few hours after their sedative.

 Your FloridaWild doctor that recommended the ultrasound will call you with the results.
 At that time they can discuss all the details of your pet’s treatment options with you.
 We try and schedule your pet’s ultrasound on a day when their recommending doctor is also at the hospital – this will allow you to receive your pet’s ultrasound results on the same day.*

 Typically, no. However, occasionally a patient will need a sedative if they do not want to lay on their back.
 If this is the case of your pet, then your FloridaWild doctor will make sure to discuss this with you beforehand.

 *Your pet’s health is our top priority!
 If there are any findings that need to be urgently addressed, and your regular doctor is not in, Dr. Schrager or Dr. Hathaway will always contact you right away to go over findings and discuss options.